Kruzity/CourseProject/README.md

 <b>To run the project correctly, you need to use the SQL script "CourseDBScript.sql" to get started<b/>

-To enter in server application login details: {admin, admin}
-To enter is user application login details: {test, test}
+To enter in server application login details: admin, admin To enter is user application login details: test, test